jweleszczuk/NGS_Analysis_project/RAPORT.md

 ## 1. SRP003355 project

-Project was created by University of Michigan and was about Saccharomyces cerevisiae, which is a baker's yeast.
+Project was created by University of Michigan and it is about Saccharomyces cerevisiae, which is a baker's yeast.

 ### 1.1 Aim of the project

-For this porpouse, the project with ID SRP003355, was reviewed.
-The aim of mentioned project was a collective linkage analysis to discover functional mutations in Saccharomyces cerevisiae by whole genome sequencing.
+The aim of mentioned project was a collective linkage analysis to discover functional mutations in Saccharomyces cerevisiae by Whole Genome Sequencing.

 ### 1.2 Project data: